-Limitation on fair value or net assets of
+Limitation on fair value or net assets of target business

-Our initial business combination must occur with one The fair value or net assets of a or more target businesses that together have an target business must represent at aggregate fair market value of at least 80% of the value least 80% of the maximum offering target business of the trust account (excluding any deferred proceeds. underwriter's fees and taxes payable on the income earned on the trust account) at the time of the agreement to enter into the initial business combination.
+Our initial business combination must occur with one or more target.
+The fair value or net assets of a target business must represent at businesses that together have an aggregate fair market value of at least 80% of the maximum offering proceeds. least 80% of the value of the trust account (excluding any deferred underwriter's fees and taxes payable on the income earned on the trust account) at the time of the agreement to enter into the initial business combination.